-For the strongest results, we need the theory of toric stacks in the sense of \cite{BCS} --- though for the purpose of understanding the new ideas in this paper, this can be ignored.
-Toric stacks are smooth Deligne-Mumford stacks associated to the data of a `smooth stacky fan' $\Sigma$, which is to say, a simplicial fan together with a choice of integer point along each ray.
-We term these chosen integer points the `stacky primitives'.
+\begin{remark} To state results in their natural generality, we use the toric stacks of \cite{BCS}.
+For the purpose of understanding the new ideas in this paper, this can be entirely ignored.

-The course moduli space of the toric stack is the toric variety which would ordinarily correspond to the underlying simplicial fan.
-By abuse of language, we say the fan $\Sigma$ and the corresponding toric stack are projective or quasi-projective when the toric variety is.
+Very briefly, toric stacks are smooth Deligne-Mumford stacks associated to the data of a ``smooth stacky fan'' $\Sigma$, which is a simplicial fan together with a choice of integer point along each ray.
+We term these chosen integer points the ``stacky primitives''.
+The coarse moduli space of the toric stack is the toric variety which would ordinarily correspond to the underlying simplicial fan.

-Our mirror symmetric setup is as follows.
-We fix a smooth quasiprojective stacky fan $\Sigma \subset M_\RR^\vee$; we will be interested in the B-model on the corresponding toric variety and on its toric boundary.
-We choose a Laurent polynomial $W:T^\vee_\CC\to\CC$ whose Newton polytope $\Delta^\vee$ is the convex hull of the stacky primitives of $\Sigma$.
-We will be interested in the A-model on the Landau-Ginzburg model determined by $W$, and on a regular fiber $W^{-1}(0)$.
-Our goal is to prove the mirror symmetry: